 - A business can not share out markets with its competitors.
 In other words, they cannot agree on who will bid for which contract, e.g. we’ll take this contract, you take that one; instead of competing fairly.

 - The Competition Act applies to any agreement which limits competition.
-It generally impacts on large scale businesses but it applies equally to small scale businesses.
+It generally impacts large businesses but it applies equally to small businesses.

 The Enterprise Act 2002